microsoft/coyote/docs/_case-studies/azure-batch-service.md

 Coding three of their core microservices with Coyote, the team used Coyote's state machines programming model for fully asynchronous, non-blocking computation.
-The team also wrote detailed functional specifications—as well as models of external services—to allow for exhaustive testing of concurrent behaviors and failures.
+The team also wrote detailed functional specifications&mdash;as well as models of external services&mdash;to allow for exhaustive testing of concurrent behaviors and failures.
 These services totalled to more than 100,000 lines of code.